 and Day of the Jackboot

 Yuri: Every faction in Africa calls themselves by these noble names - Liberation this, Patriotic that, Democratic Republic of something-or-other.
 I guess they can't own up to what they usually are: a federation of worse oppressors than the last bunch of oppressors.
 Often, the most barbaric atrocities occur when both combatants proclaim themselves freedom-fighters.

-Rather terrifyingly, Bane turns Gotham City into this during The Dark Knight Rises, complete with Kangaroo Courts reminiscent of the Bolshevik Revolution and the French Revolution (the French Revolution part is quite explicit, as Commissioner Gordon actually quotes A Tale of Two Cities at one point, and in an interview, we learn that Jonathan Nolan actually encouraged Christopher Nolan to read the book while he was writing the script).
+- Rather terrifyingly, Bane turns Gotham City into this during The Dark Knight Rises, complete with Kangaroo Courts reminiscent of the French Revolution (this link is quite explicit, as Commissioner Gordon actually quotes A Tale of Two Cities at one point, and in an interview, we learn that Jonathan Nolan actually encouraged Christopher Nolan to read the book while he was writing the script).
 The wealthy are dragged out of their homes by angry mobs of armed criminals and summarily sentenced to death by a kangaroo court led by Jonathan Crane... aka the Scarecrow, who icily informs every defendant that "Your guilt has already been determined; this is merely a sentencing," where it turns out that both sentences are actually the same thing.
 Bane declares that this is a "liberation" and that he's a champion of "the people."
-The audience isn't fooled, as he already made his real nature painfullyclear to Batman earlier in the film.
+The audience isn't fooled, as he already made his real nature painfully clear to Batman earlier in the film.

 Live Action TV

 - 24: The Islamic Republic of Kamistan has the trope averted: they are a functioning democracy, albeit one plagued by instability (making them sort of a stand-in for Pakistan since Musharraf's resignation).

 - 30 Rock: Jack refers to San Francisco as "The People's Gaypublic of Drugafornia".